microsoft/TypeScript/CONTRIBUTING.md

 ## Get Started

-1. Install node using the version you downloaded from [nodejs.org](https://nodejs.org).
+1. Install Node using the version you downloaded from [nodejs.org](https://nodejs.org).
 2. Open a terminal.
 3. Make a fork&mdash;your own copy&mdash;of TypeScript on your GitHub account, then make a clone&mdash;a local copy&mdash;on your computer. ([Here are some step-by-step instructions](https://github.com/anitab-org/mentorship-android/wiki/Fork%2C-Clone-%26-Remote)).
 Add `--depth=1` to the end of the `git clone` command to save time.
 4. Install the hereby command line tool: `npm install -g hereby`